nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* a.
+* *a.
 At any time, Medical administrator choose to exit the program.

   Use case ends.

-**Use case: UC09 - Delete a patient from the nurse**
+**Use case: UC09 - Remove a patient or patients from a nurse**

 **MSS**

 1. Medical administrator requests to list patients and nurses according to general or specific groups.
 2. HealthCare Xpress shows a list of patients and nurses that satisfy the group's condition.
-3. Medical administrator requests to delete a patient from the nurses.
+3. Medical administrator requests to remove a patient from the nurse or remove all patients from a nurse.
-4. HealthCare Xpress delete the patient from the nurse.
+4. HealthCare Xpress remove the patient/patients from the nurse.

     Use case ends.